-As the Lord said, "Be not therefore anxious for the morrow: for the morrow will be anxious for itself.
-Sufficient unto the day is the evil thereof," so also did the Apostle Paul state, concerning his past, "forgetting the things which are behind, and stretching forward to the things which are before, I press on toward the goal unto the prize of the high calling of God in Christ Jesus" (Philippians 3:13-14).
+Therefore, "Be not therefore anxious for the morrow: for the morrow will be anxious for itself.
+Sufficient unto the day is the evil thereof," so also did the Apostle Paul state, concerning the past, "forgetting the things which are behind, and stretching forward to the things which are before, I press on toward the goal unto the prize of the high calling of God in Christ Jesus" (Philippians 3:13-14).

-Many a prophet had bewailed the day they were born: Jeremiah said, "Cursed be the day wherein I was born: let not the day wherein my mother bare me be blessed.
+Many prophets bewailed the day they were born: Jeremiah said, "Cursed be the day wherein I was born: let not the day wherein my mother bare me be blessed.
 Cursed be the man who brought tidings to my father, saying, A manchild is born unto thee; making him very glad.
 And let that man be as the cities which Jehovah overthrew, and repented not: and let him hear a cry in the morning, and shouting at noontime; because he slew me not from the womb; and so my mother would have been my grave, and her womb always great.
 Wherefore came I forth out of the womb to see labor and sorrow, that my days should be consumed with shame?"
 (Jeremiah 20:14-18), as did Job, saying, "Man that is born of a woman, Is of few days, and full of trouble.
 He cometh forth like a flower, and is cut down: He fleeth also as a shadow, and continueth not" (Job 14:1-2), and as Jacob said to Pharaoh, "The days of the years of my pilgrimage are a hundred and thirty years: few and evil have been the days of the years of my life" (Genesis 47:9).

-Life is short and life is often hard: sooner or later.
-Solomon said, "Yea, if a man live many years, let him rejoice in them all; but let him remember the days of darkness, for they shall be many.
-All that cometh is vanity" (Eccl.
-11:8).
-Each day is a new day: a clean slate, and each day we must ask ourselves the question, "What will I do with Jesus today?"
-For you see, when God revealed His intent to send his Son into the world, the Psalmist said, "This is Jehovah's doing; It is marvelous in our eyes.
+Life is short and often hard.
+The physical, mental, and spiritual difficulties will come sooner or later.
+Each day is a new day and presents us with a clean slate upon which to write.
+Each day we must ask ourselves the question, "What will I do with Jesus?"
+When God revealed His intent to send his Son into the world, the Psalmist said, "This is Jehovah's doing; It is marvelous in our eyes.
 This is the day which Jehovah hath made; We will rejoice and be glad in it" (Psalms 118:23-24).
+When you write upon your newly given slate, do so wisely that you also may "rejoice and be glad in it."

-Remember the words of the Apostle Peter, saying, "But, according to his promise, we look for new heavens and a new earth, wherein dwelleth righteousness.
-Wherefore, beloved, seeing that ye look for these things, give diligence that ye may be found in peace, without spot and blameless in his sight" (2 Peter 3:13-14). ret
+The rest of your days are before you and decisions must be made.
+Therefore, "according to his promise, we look for new heavens and a new earth, wherein dwelleth righteousness.
+Wherefore, beloved, seeing that ye look for these things, give diligence that ye may be found in peace, without spot and blameless in his sight" (2 Peter 3:13-14).
+Ross Triplett, Sr.